hphelion/documentation/devplatform/helion/user/deploy/languages/dotnet/sdk-authentication.md

 ---
 <!--PUBLISHED-->

-Identity Service, Authentication, and the Service Catalog in .NET
+# HP Helion 1.0 Development Platform: Identity Service, Authentication, and the Service Catalog in .NET
 =================================================================
 The [Identity Service API](https://docs.hpcloud.com/identity) is central to using the APIs for the HP Helion OpenStack&reg; services.
 The Identity Service not only addresses authentication